 Skype is proprietary software that allows you to make calls over the Internet using your computer.
 Skype uses semi-decentralized peer-to-peer technologies, so your calls do not go through a central server, but through a pool of dedicated servers.
 It uses its own proprietary communication protocol to achieve this.
-In addition, all communications are encrypted from end to end so that others cannot listen in.
-The Skype software is free to use, but it is not free software; the source code is proprietary and not available for modification.
+The Skype software is free to use, but it is not free software; the source code is proprietary and not available for review or modification.

 SkypeEthics gives information on why some users do not use Skype.

 You need a working sound input and output configuration in order to use Skype.
-Most modern computers have sound output out of the box, but you need a microphone (or a headset, while you are out shopping) for the input.
+Most modern computers have sound output out of the box, but you need a microphone (headset) for the input.
 In order to broadcast video, you'll need a webcam - see SkypeWebCams.

 Links to detailed information about Skype issues on Ubuntu can be found in the Resources section below.